riclolsen/json-scada/src/svg-display-editor/README.md

 Other useful function can toggle the visibility of an object and also apply a translation to it:
 $W.ShowHideTranslate( 'id_of_object', x, y );

-The function $W.makeDraggable(obj) can be used to make an object draggable.
+The function $W.makeDraggable(obj) can be used to make an object draggable by the mouse.

 Vega specification markup options: